evilWicked/evil-signals/docs/markdown/design-ideas-signals.md

 Similiarly when a slot (or the object containing it) is deleted, the slot tells the connected signal to remove its reference to that slot so that it won't attempt to talk to it.

-To be safe I would avoid any situation where the same signal is on two threads or the same slot is on two threads.

-What should be fine (with careful thought) is when a signal is talking to two different slots that live on different threads.
-In that case deletion of one slot won't affect the other and deletion of the signal will occur in both places at once as it should.

-In any case where the causal flow of your application results in simultaneous activities down different paths that produce different results and will combine at some point on a single object then the non abelian nature of state change IS going to bite you.
+In any situation where the causal flow of your application results in simultaneous activities down different paths that produce different results that will combine at some point on a single object then the non abelian nature of state change IS going to bite you mutex's or not..

 Consider other operations outside signalling.
 Deleting objects containing a signal or slot.
 Passing objects by value.
 Are you doing it?
 Why are you doing it?
 What is 'const &' for?
 Do you know what would happen when the scope of the  function ends and the now copied object phones home to its counterpart to say goodbye...?
 Just don't do it.